 - Mix together the caster sugar, milk, vegetable oil, pumpkin puree and eggs in a bowl with a whisk

-- In another bowl stir the plain flour, cinnamon, mixed spice, ginger and nutmeg together
+- In another bowl stir the self raising flour, cinnamon, mixed spice, ginger and nutmeg together

-- Add the flour mixture to the wet ingredients and whisk together well
+- Add the egg mixture to the flour mixture and whisk together until combined and smooth

 - Divide the batter between the trays.
-You can put the batter into a piping bag to make it a bit neater to dispense into the trays, but you can do it with a spoon too
+You can put the batter into a piping bag or a jug to make it a bit neater to dispense into the trays, but you can do it with a spoon too

 - Bake them for 12 minutes, then remove them from the tin (I use a spoon to gently prise them out) and leave to cool on a cooling rack